 Volunteers of 2023 in Etyek

-So far we are 3 volunteers from 3 different countries in the Szatyor volunteering project in Etyek.
+So far we have been 6 volunteers from 5 different countries in the Szatyor volunteering project in Etyek.
 It is the 5th time that volunteers are hosted in this project.
 We are here to learn and experiment on sustainable lifestyles.
-Our actions aim to share awareness on environmental issues in the village.
+Our actions aim to raise awareness on environmental issues in the village.

 Here you can learn more about us and our experiences!